Pinelab-studio/pinelab-studio-website/src/content/recipes/wholesale.md

 ## SEO

-Your wholesale storefront will have the same product and collection descriptions as your retail site, so search engines will see this as duplicate content.
+Your wholesale storefront's products and collections will have the same descriptions as your retail site, so search engines will see this as duplicate content.
 Which is not good!
-You should prevent your wholesale site from being indexed with one of the following methods:
+You should prevent your wholesale site from being indexed by pointing the canonical urls of each page to your retail website.

-// TODO
-* Canonical tags to the retail site on each page
-* Noindex headers?
+For example, on a product page of your wholesale site: `<link rel="canonical" href="https://my-retail-site.com/product/t-shirt" />`.
+This tells search engines that the original version of this page can be found at `https://my-retail-site.com/product/t-shirt`.

 ## Only allow wholesale customers